eweso/eweso-standards/README.md

 </phpunit>
 ```

-## Workflows
+## CI Workflows

-There are currently two workflows supported that should be included in the
-package's workflow located under `./github/workflows/ci.yml` with following
+There are currently two supported CI workflows that should be included in the package's workflow configuration located at `./github/workflows/ci.yml` with the following content:
-content:

 ```yaml
 name: CI